-The best thing about this recipe: you don't need to wait till summer—oh! and another thing: you don't need a bbq.
-However, it is summer, and if you have a bbq, then you can get double the joy out of this recipe.
-Have a party, bbq some ribs, and make some homemade bbq sauce.
+The best thing about this recipe?
+You don't need to wait till summer.
+Oh! and another thing—you don't need a barbecue.
+However, it is summer, and if you have one, then you can get double the joy out of this recipe.
+Have a party, barbecue some ribs, and make some homemade BBQ sauce.
 Hope you enjoy.

 Make and Rate